-You enter your details as usual in TSW in the excise declaration (entry).
-In the Detail Lines section, enter:
+You enter your details as usual in the TSW excise declaration (entry).

+In the Detail Line, enter:

-- a product description (e.g. grape wine, beer, whisky) in the Goods Description field - the relevant excise item number(s) relating to the alcohol types(s) in the Excise Item field.
-To reflect nil removals for your filing period, type "0" in the: - Statistical Quantity field - Supplementary Quantify field, if required.
+- a product description (e.g. grape wine, beer, whisky) in the Goods Description field one product within the range of products you would normally be declaring is all that is required, and - the relevant excise item number relating to the alcohol types in the Excise Item field.

+To reflect nil removals for your filing period, type "0" (zero) in the:

+- Statistical Quantity field - Supplementary Quantify field, if required.